-The entry into the Programme, the issue of Notes under the Programme and the giving of the Guarantee by ENBD was duly authorised by a resolution of the Board on 30 September 2009.
-The update of the Programme was authorised by a resolution of the Board on 15 January 2017.
-The update of the Programme and the issue of Notes by EGF under the Programme was duly authorised by a resolution of the board of directors of EGF dated 7 May 2017.
+The entry into the Programme and the issue of Notes under the Programme was duly authorised by a resolution of the Board on 30 September 2009.
+The update of the Programme was authorised by a resolution of the Board on 29 November 2019.